 Social media can be an especially useful means for activists to reach audiences and communicate about ethnic profiling.
 It is a particularly effective way to give voice to those under-represented in more traditional media.
 Individuals who have been stopped by police can share their accounts directly and rapidly; video taken on mobile phones has made police discrimination and abuse more visible in many countries.
-67 Local, national, and international activists can help to disseminate content more widely, particularly when facilitated by clear hashtags that enable sharing and tracking content, and pushing it out to social media "influencers" (individuals who have a large social media following).
+Local, national, and international activists can help to disseminate content more widely, particularly when facilitated by clear hashtags that enable sharing and tracking content, and pushing it out to social media "influencers" (individuals who have a large social media following).
+Beyond information sharing and networking, activists are increasingly using social media to organize and mobilize communities.
+Some very creative elements are being used in social media campaigns, to drive wider engagement and create the possibility of going viral and influencing more mainstream debates and media.